rouenlee29/interactive-graph/README.md

 # Project overview
-The final result of this project is an interactive force directed graph displaying relationships between various Holloywood movies.
+The final result of this project is an interactive force directed graph displaying relationships between various Hollywood movies.
 Click [here](https://textgraph-app.herokuapp.com/) to view and interact with the graph.

 ![](image/textgraph.png)